 One of the best parts about visiting Paris is its efficient public transportation system.
 Here are the key options you should consider:

-- Taxis and Rideshares: While more expensive, taxis and rideshare services like Uber can be convenient, especially late at night or if you are traveling with luggage.
+- Taxis and Rideshares: While more expensive, taxis and rideshare services like Uber, G7 or Bolt can be convenient, especially late at night or if you are traveling with luggage.

 - Baguettes: Freshly baked baguettes are a staple.
 Grab one from a local bakery and enjoy it with cheese or jam.